Answers to commonly asked questions about tree planting.

 What jobs are available?

-Here’s an outline of the positions we hire for regularly.
-All of these positions involve temporary relocation, typically living in bush camps in remote areas or hotels.
+Here’s an outline of the field positions we hire for regularly.
+All of these positions involvs temporary relocation, typically living in bush camps in remote areas or hotels.
 Locations may vary – check the regional sections for ongoing updates.
 All positions are available to workers who are capable of enduring long days of difficult physical labour.
-For all positions, except cooking, workers are outside all day regardless of the weather.
+For all positions, workers are outside all day regardless of the weather.

 TREE PLANTING